pamo/pamo-gatsby-netlify/blog/2019-01-30-el-potrero-chico/index.md

 ### Meeting Other Climbers / Asking Questions in Advance

-There's a Facebook group called [Potrero Chico Rock Climbing](https://www.facebook.com/groups/potrerochicorockclimbing/) where and local businesses announce events (such as movie, karaeoke, or salsa nights).
+There's a Facebook group called [Potrero Chico Rock Climbing](https://www.facebook.com/groups/potrerochicorockclimbing/) where and local businesses announce events (such as movie, karaoke, or salsa nights).
 For the most part, posts are from climbers putting in requests for partners, gear for sale (to lighten the load back home), or lost and found gear.
 Following along with the discourse in the group made me feel well informed about what was going on in EPC before I arrived.

 ### The Approach

 I expected the approach to be a hike, but if you happen to hitch a ride, most of the approaches are less than 60 seconds from where you park.
-If you stay at La Posada or any of the casitas outside of the park, you're only a short walk away on a paved road.
+If you stay at La Posada or any of the _casitas_ outside of the park, you're only a short walk away on a paved road.
 You don't really need any hiking gear if you plan on just climbing.

 ### Hikes

 Given the short trip and my lack of experience and gear, I opted to go on a hike the second day I stayed at La Posada.
 The hike is called [El Toro](https://www.wikiloc.com/hiking-trails/el-toro-potrero-chico-16258416), and I had heard an older couple talking about their experience with it the night before while having dinner at Leo's.
 They looked absolutely exhausted, but where happy to have done it for the views.
 At the time, I wasn't aware that they were describing the hike I would be doing the next day.

-[Rudy and Karla](https://potrerochico.com) were very helpful in driving me to the trailhead that morning, without them I would have probably never found it.
+[Rudy and Karla](https://potrerochico.com) were very helpful in driving me to the trail head that morning, without them I would have probably never found it.
 While we walked to the start of the trail, I mentioned the couple the night before talking about El Toro and Rudy replied, "yup this is it."

 As I started to disappear into the bushes, Rudy warned me that it was easy to lose sight of the trail in the first 5 minutes or so, but that I would eventually find the trail and the rest of the hike would be well marked.
 He was totally right, and I have several scrapes on my arms and legs to prove my attempt to bushwhack my way to any cairn I could find.